 Who Started the Color Myth?

 Pets Adviser happened upon a 1920s article in Popular Science magazine claiming that cats and dogs are completely blind to colors.
-The reporting was based on studies back then showing that the animals could easily tell the difference between shades of gray but had much more difficulty in differentiating between colors.
+The reporting was based on studies back in the day showing that the animals could easily tell the difference between shades of gray but had much more difficulty in differentiating between colors.

-By the 1960s doubts arose about that conclusion.
+By the 1960s, doubts arose about that conclusion.
 In more recent studies, dogs tested were able to easily distinguish red and blue, being particularly adept in blues.
 However, they can’t tell green from red.
 Neither can cats.
-In humans, this type of partial color blindness is known as deuteranopia.
+In humans, this type of partial color-blindness is known as deuteranopia.

 So, now we we can say for a fact that cats and dogs do in fact see things in color rather than only in black and white.
-But, if we want to get technical, they also meet the basic definition of color blindness (they have trouble differentiating certain colors).
+But, if we want to get technical, they also meet the basic definition of color-blindness (they have trouble differentiating certain colors).